-Many people with hypertrophic
+Many people who have hypertrophic

-- You may take medicines to treat symptoms such
+You may take medicines to treat symptoms such

 as shortness of breath and chest pain.

-What else can you do for hypertrophic cardiomyopathy?
+What can you do at home for hypertrophic cardiomyopathy?